Sony A5100 Review

 Preview posted 08/18/2014

 Early in 2014, Sony knocked the ball out of the park with the Sony A6000 compact system camera, one of the most popular models we've seen in years.
-Now, it gives that camera a younger sibling in the form of the Sony A5100, and it will clearly be hoping to repeat its success.
+It has since given that camera a younger sibling in the form of the Sony A5100, and is clearly hoping to repeat its success.

 Although its name might suggest it to be a followup to the A5000, the 24.3-megapixel Sony A5100 actually replaces the NEX-5T, the final Sony camera to sport the now-retired NEX badge.
-As such, the A5100 will sit in between the existing A5000 and A6000, replacing neither, but providing an alternative to both.
+As such, the A5100 sits in between the A5000 and A6000, replacing neither, but providing an alternative to both.

 Compared to the A5000, the Sony A5100 provides a significant step forward in terms of sensitivity and performance, especially in terms of autofocus.
 It also offers a little more resolution, a higher-res monitor that has a touchpanel overlay, and an uprated movie mode.
 And it's available in only two colors, where for the A5000 you have a choice of three.